shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "No, Mother."

+Mother laid a hand on Ersatzica.
 "See to it that they do.
 This is your top priority."

 "Yes, Mother."